cresjie/labs-validator/README.md

  - **validator-min**
   - minimum value if number or minimum  length for string
  - **validator-max**
-  -maximum value if number or maximum length for string
+  -maximum value if number or maximum length for string.
  - **validator-email**
   - value must be an email
  - **validator-required**